ServiceNow (Flow Designer) v2

 Click Submit once you’ve filled in all the required fields and options.

-Test the Actions integration
+Test the Action integration

 - Go to Service Desk → Incidents.

-- Open the ServiceNow incident you created for the Incident Alerts integration.
+- Open the ServiceNow incident you created.

 - On the upper-right corner of the page, click Actions.